openplanttools/imodeljs-apps/README.md

 3. Click on the **refresh icon** in the header to refresh the iModel if it was changed after the viewer was opened.
 4. Click on the **+ icon** in the header to show the menu (Tree and Properties).
 5. When the menu is expanded, click the **- icon** in the header to collapse the menu.

+### **Configuration**

+How to change the project/iModel combination you would like to view

+- **As of right now, all projects must be on the QA server.**

+#### Method 1

+1. Navigate to imodeljs-openplant-viewer/lib/common and open iModel.Settings.json.
+2. In the file, edit the project and imodel values.
+2. Run the application normally.

+#### Method 2

+1. Create a new file called <FileName>.Settings.json.
+2. Populate this file in the same format as iModel.Settings.json, and fill in your own values.
+3. Run the application, and, on the opening screen, navigate to and select your new configuration file.

 ### **Workflow**